hkopp/hkopp.github.io/_posts/2023-08-26-the-ptrace-anti-re-trick.md

 I am traced(2888) Process exited with status=0x100
 ```

-# The Same Trick in Assemby
+# The Same Trick in Assembly
 As we are 1337 coderz, we can do the same trick directly in assembly.

 {% highlight nasm %}